 Former Prez Pranab Mukherjee tests positive for COVID-19

-Former President Pranab Mukherjee said on Monday that he has tested positive for COVID-19.
-The 84-year-old requested people who came in contact with him in the last one week to get tested as a precaution.
+Former President Pranab Mukherjee on Monday said he has tested positive for COVID-19.
+The 84-year-old has been admitted to the Army's Research and Referral (R&R) Hospital here.

 "On a visit to the hospital for a separate procedure, I have tested positive for COVID19 today," Mukherjee tweeted.
 "I request the people who came in contact with me in the last week, to please self isolate and get tested for COVID-19," the Congress leader, who was the president from 2012-17, said.